rileythai/example-hugo-obsidian/content/about/index.md

 theme = "hugo-theme-console"
 ```

+## Using Obsidian

+The Obsidian vault lives in the `content` directory.

+There is nothing more to this other than hitting `Ctrl+P` and using the `Git: Commit all changes with specific message` command.

 ## Quick start

 Hugo includes a development server, so you can view your changes as you go - very handy.
 Spin it up with the following command: